lucprincen/lucidian-tides/Sessions/3 - Session 3.md

 Rayna starts talking to the couple and says she recognises them from Ank'harel.
 Asks what the issue with the guards was about.
 Apparently they operated without a license for The Wide.
 First time Rayna hears about a license in The Restless Wharf.
 Couple hoped to start a business in Nicodranas, a city that needs rebuilding, but keep bumping into issues.

 The couple invite us in and offer us some tea.
 Get some equipment from them, and they're grateful for our patronage.

+Captain relays some more options.

+We go to scout the vault.
+We walk up town and walk

+South wall isn't patrolled.
+Roof has two guard.
+Patrol in front of building.
+Larger patrol of six men, one in command, walking in a line up and down the perimeter of the building, east to north to west and back.
+Nearest house is across the street.
+One house is in a bad state, no lights on.